Vasileios-Bellos/BloomingRose/README.md

 ## Parameters

-All parameters are defined at the top of the script.
-The MATLAB Live Script version exposes these as interactive controls (sliders, colorpickers, dropdowns).
+All parameters are defined at the top of the script and are exposed as interactive controls in both the GUI and the Live Script.

 | Parameter | Description |
 |-----------|-------------|